FiestaHeroes/Documentation/docs/server_and_client_setup.md

 This will automatically install all of your services.
 You will receive a prompt for each service as it is installed.
 ```
 :::danger
-Our script "_Install Databases.ps1" **will only restore databases to the C:/ drive by default**.
-Therefore, if your installation path is not "C:\Program Files\Microsoft SQL Server", you will need to manually restore the databases.
+Our script ```_Install Databases.ps1``` **will only restore databases to the C:/ drive by default**.
+Therefore, if your installation path is not ```C:\Program Files\Microsoft SQL Server```, you will need to manually restore the databases.
 You can find the instructions for doing so in the manual setup process mentioned below.
 :::

 :::note